 On the Evening Standard page, author Sabrina Russello said that Hoi An is a vibrant culinary city with a variety of delicious dishes and friendly people.

-Home to world -class tailors, Vietnam's most delicious banh mi and a gorgeous monthly lantern festival, Hoi An ancient town is a destination worth staying in - Author Sabrina Russello shared her beautiful impressions of Hoi An (Vietnam).
+Home to world -class tailors, the most delicious banh mi in Vietnam and a splendid monthly lantern festival, Hoi An ancient town is a destination worth staying in - Author Sabrina Russello expressed her beautiful impressions when coming to Hoi An (Vietnam).

 Coming to Hoi An, visitors can buy anything here, from local spices to shoes and handmade gifts.